 Final thoughts

-You've now run eBPF programs to collect metrics, logs, and traces, and explored tools like Beyla, Odigos, Coroot, and Pixie.
+You have now run eBPF programs to collect metrics, logs, and traces, and explored tools like Better Stack, Beyla, Odigos, Coroot, and Pixie.
 For deeper learning, explore:

 eBPF has revolutionized observability in Linux systems, providing powerful capabilities for monitoring, troubleshooting, and optimization.

-By understanding and leveraging eBPF, you can gain unprecedented visibility into their systems while maintaining performance and security.
+By understanding and leveraging eBPF, you can gain unprecedented visibility into your systems while maintaining performance and security.